-A major project of Mānoa Foundation is a Hawai‘i writing residency honoring Barry Lopez and emphasizing a spirit of social responsibility.
-The annual award is given to a writer whose work contributes to an awareness of the civic and ethical obligation of artists; helps us understand, through storytelling, that the survival of a humane world depends upon a commitment to integrity, empathy, and compassionate reconciliation; and inspires us to take social responsibility for the perils, which we have created ourselves, to the human and non-human world.
+A major project of Mānoa Foundation was a Hawai‘i writing residency honoring Barry Lopez and emphasizing a spirit of social responsibility.
+The annual award was given to a writer whose work contributed to an awareness of the civic and ethical obligation of artists; helped us understand, through storytelling, that the survival of a humane world depends upon a commitment to integrity, empathy, and compassionate reconciliation; and inspired us to take social responsibility for the perils, which we have created ourselves, to the human and non-human world.

 2019 Recipient